adtzlr/felupe/docs/guide.md

 This section gives an overview of some selected topics of the theory behing felupe.

 ## Constitution
 Stresses are calculated by a constitutive material law which is a function of the stress - work-conjugate deformation quantity.
 Felupe provides several template classes which may be used for user-defined materials.
-E.g. `InvariantBased`- and `PrincipalStretchBased` classes (both available within the total lagrange or updated lagrange frameworks) are built on top of a user material function (`umat`).
-This `umat` is a function which takes a list of invariants as input and provides first and second partial derivatives of the strain energy density function w.r.t. the invariants as output for the case of `InvariantBased` materials.
+E.g. `InvariantBased`- and `PrincipalStretchBased` classes (both available within the total lagrange or updated lagrange frameworks) are built on top of a user material function (`umat`) for isotropic hyperelastic material formulations.
+This `umat` - function takes a list of invariants as input and provides first and second partial derivatives of the strain energy density function w.r.t. the invariants as output for the case of `InvariantBased` materials.
 These materials may be optionally wrapped in an `AsIsochoric` class.
-An additional hydrostatic volumetric material behavior is provided by a `Hydrostatic` material class which takes the bulk modulus as an argument.
-A list of materials may be combined by a `Composite` material, e.g. the isochoric and volumetric parts of a material.
-Finally the material has to be converted to the work-conjugate pair of the first Piola-Kirchhoff stress and the virtual deformation gradient with `MaterialFrom`.
+An additional hydrostatic volumetric material behavior ($p = K (J-1)$) is provided by a `Hydrostatic` material class which takes the bulk modulus as its only argument.
+A list of materials may be combined by a `Composite` material, e.g. the isochoric and volumetric parts of a material or parallel contributions from a single formula architecture with different sets of material parameters.
+Finally the resulting material has to be converted to the work-conjugate pair of the first Piola-Kirchhoff stress tensor and the (virtual) deformation gradient by hand or with the template class `MaterialFrom`.
 If one wishes to use a mixed-field formulation for nearly-incompressible materials (see section below), the resulting stress and elasticity functions have to be provided to the `fe.constitution.variation.upJ` class.

-This is visualized in the following two Figures - one for total lagrange...
+The described classes are visualized in the following two Figures.
+The first one shows the total lagrange...

 ![constitution tl](https://raw.githubusercontent.com/adtzlr/felupe/main/docs/images/constitution_tl.svg)

-...and aother one for updated lagrange materials.
+...whereas the second figure shows the updated lagrange framework.

 ![constitution ul](https://raw.githubusercontent.com/adtzlr/felupe/main/docs/images/constitution_ul.svg)